HelmholtzAI-FZJ/2025-09-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/02-speedup-data-loading.md

 - We have CPUs and lots of memory - let's use them
 - If your dataset is relatively small (< 500 GB) and can fit into the working memory (RAM) of each compute node (along with the program state), you can store it in **``/dev/shm``**.
 This is a special filesystem that uses RAM for storage, making it extremely fast for data access. ⚡️
-- For bigger datasets (> 500 GB) you have many strategies:
+- For bigger datasets (> 500 GB), you have many strategies:
     - Hierarchical Data Format 5 (HDF5)
     - Apache Arrow
     - NVIDIA Data Loading Library (DALI)